respiratory-immunology-lab/metabolome-lipidome-MSDIAL/hmdb_processing/README.md

 We can now compare the assigned annotations from each of the methods using the function `compare_annotations()`, available in this folder.
 It will produce a data.frame containing only features with at least one annotation, and allow us see whether the annotations typically agree with each other.

+The function takes only a single argument: a `SummarizedExperiment` object that has undergone secondary annotation with both GNPS and HMDB.

 ```R
 # Prepare data.frame with alignment IDs and all four annotations and filter for at least one annotation